MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/ltm-tax-and-legal-attributes.md

 ---
 title: Tax and legal attributes for Latin America
-description: This topic provides information about the document class type configuration for Latin America.
+description: This article provides information about the document class type configuration for Latin America.
 author: Fhernandez0088
 ms.date: 08/29/2023
 ms.topic: Article